eriksank/altcalconv/README.md

     g $(f x1 x2 x3)

-if `g` happens to take more arguments than just a list.
+if `g` happens to take more arguments than just a list, or if the arguments to `g` are generally supposed to be evaluated already.

 Lots of issues can be solved just be prepending an additional function to the list.
 A typical incantation in Bash: